therealmikenew/ramen-rater-phase-1-mock-code-challenge/README.md

 Your base URL for your API will be: http://localhost:3000

-The endpoints you will need are:
+The endpoints you may need are:

 - GET `/ramens`
 - GET `/ramens/:id`